TL;DR Demonstration of bridging Avid S3L AVB and Waves SoundGrid using the Waves SoundGrid BR1.

 The specific behaviour I see is that the plug-ins install successfully, as I’d expect, but when I open a show file using one of the plug-ins, they appear with the yellow/red triangle and are listed as “not available”.
 Plug-ins that I don’t have loaded in the current show file don’t even appear in the tree of available plug-ins, although they are listed on the plug-ins install page.

-To get back to working plugins, I downgraded my plug-ins to the previously working version of the VENUE 184.108.40.206 bundle installer.
+To get back to working plugins, I downgraded all plug-ins to the previously working versions in the VENUE 126.96.36.199 bundle installer.

 I’m part of the audio team at ICF, and learned that we had an unused Netgear GS724Tv4 network switch lying around.
 The switch was originally purchased to connect multiple AVB devices together, similar to the MOTU AVB Switch, but with more ports, and because the MOTU doesn’t work with the Avid S3L.
 Unfortunately, nobody had ever gotten it to work with AVB, so I took a stab and wrote up the instructions below.